ankit25mim10014/fastag-scam-detector/README.md

-# FASTag Scam Detection Tool
+# FASTag Scam Detection Tool.

 ## Problem
 Nowadays many people fall into FASTag recharge scams through fake links and messages.
 These scams use attractive offers like cashback and urgent warnings to trick users.